-Learning Objective 2: Describe the mechanisms of heredity in normal and abnormal human development.

-Learning Objective 3: Explain how heredity and environment interact in human development.
+Learning Objective 2: Describe what genes are and how they influence human development.
+Learning Objective 3: Identify some important reproductive challenges and choices.

 The purpose of this project is to demonstrate the concept of heritability by using height as an example (Handout 8).
 Have students do a kinship study of two families (one of the families can be their own) to collect the necessary data.
 Students should record the height of all family members over 18 years of age and separate them by sex.
 Next, they should calculate the mean and range of heights of both sexes for both families and compare them.
 This exercise is intended to give them experience both with a kinship study design and with the concept of having a variable with a clear operational definition.
 Once data collection is completed, students should answer the questions that are listed at the end of Handout 8.